bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

 P(E_5|3\spadesuit, 4\spadesuit)&=&\frac{5/96}{13/96} = 5/13
 \end{aligned}$$

 This means that, although $E_5$ contains the *possibility* of a better fit to the data, it is less *probable* because it has a flexible parameter that is unspecified *before* the data.
 Even more interesting, is that $E_5$ actually *contains* $E_4$ as a possibility!
 In other words, if you have an explanation which is not specific but can adjust to the data only after seeing it, there is a danger in accepting that explanation over one that is specific and doesn't change its prediction after the data.
 The proper use of the rules of probability help guard against this danger.
 In religious contexts, an example of this happens when addressing the efficacy of prayer.
 Someone might reason as follows, "if the prayer works then God chose to act, otherwise God had a reason to withhold action".
-This is a poor explanation, because it is not specific and adjusts to the data only after the fact -- only couldn't make a prediction with this model of the world.
+This is a poor explanation, because it is not specific and adjusts to the data only after the fact -- one couldn't make a prediction with this model of the world.

-We can scale this problem up, to include
+We can scale this problem up, to include the following explanation,

 - $E_6$: A collection of every possible 4-card deck drawn from a regular deck of 52 cards, all turned into spades (so there are 4 of every rank).